Several years ago I found myself, as a 19 year living on the edge of Lake Garda during the peak of the European Summer. It was a dream.

 The buses are clean, safe and well air-conditioned.
 There are a range of other bus and transfer services but Terravision is the one I have used most frequently and can recommend.

-From Milan’s main train station Milano Centrale you can take a train bound for Verona (another easy city to visit from Milan) and hop off at Peschiera del Garda.
-It’s really that easy!
+From Milan’s main train station Milano Centrale you can take a train bound for Verona (another easy city to visit from Milan) and hop off at Peschiera del Garda or your chosen stop.
+Apparently that’s how trains work, yeah it really that easy!

 If you begrudge paying €70 for a return train ticket, like I do.
 Then you’ll want to book an economy ticket with TrenItalia and save yourself around €20-€25.